 But somehow, in those few seconds, the tension had dropped somewhat.
 She still felt cold, tired, and angry, but she also felt less inclined to repeatedly hit the guy on the head with a shovel.

 Janet Snart thrived on anger.
 She lived and breathed it.
-Which was why she often found herself incapable of a normal, level conversation.
+Which was why she sometimes found herself incapable of a normal, level conversation.
 She'd rather resort to yelling.

 Yelling was simple.
 All the words came tumbling out of your mouth, and then some.
 You didn't have to actually think to get a good argument rolling.